 America’s new generation is smart, cool, and innovative.
 Yet, I am sad watching a generation of irrational individuals changing America.

-In the last 50 years, America was derailed and became unrecognizable.
+In the last 50 years, America was derailed and become unrecognizable.

 From a nation built on the principle of Republic Govern by Laws, Patriotism America First, Free Speech, and Protection of Individuals’ Rights.
 Our Irrational new Generation changed America into a Lawless Social Democracy, replaced Patriotism with Globalism America Last, Replaced Free Speech with political correctness, and surrenders its individuals’ rights to government control.

-We now govern by “open-minded” administration that adds and supports sex classification such as Birth Sex Male, Birth Sex Female, Current Sex Male, Current Sex Female.
-The same administration has no problem with accepting Female only Organizations, Female only Clubs, and Female only companies; but don’t dare you chauvinist pig to have Male only Organization, Male only club, or Male only companies.
+We are now governed by an “open-minded” administration that adds and supports sex classification such as Birth Sex Male, Birth Sex Female, Current Sex Male, and Current Sex Female.
+The same administration has no problem with accepting Female only Organizations, Female only Clubs, and Female only companies; but don’t dare you chauvinist pigs to have Male only Organizations, Male only clubs, or Male only companies.
 Immediately one face the issue of, will a Birth Sex Male who is a Current Sex Female, be welcome to join Female only Organizations, Female only Clubs, and Female only companies?
 It should be so, as the current administration supports a Birth Sex Male who is a Current Sex Female sharing bathroom facilities with Birth Sex Female.
 Seem complicated, is not it?

-The same administration disguises itself as Anti-Racist, supporting Black only Clubs and Black only Organization and classification as Black American; but how dare you White Supremacist and Racist to have White only Clubs or White only Organization.
+The same administration disguises itself as Anti-Racist, supporting Black only Clubs and Black only Organizations and classification as Black American; but how dare you White Supremacist and Racist to have White-only Clubs or White-only organizations.

 The current administration, while hypocritically calling for unity, strives for the opposite.